liamzebedee/metric/README.md

 ## License
 Copyright Liam Edwards-Playne 2015.
 Licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/), which means you **can't use it for commercial purposes** without my written permission.

-## Project goals
- -

 ## Development practices
-I admit this project does not adhere to several development practices -- the reason for this is that I am trying to develop it as quickly as possible and don't have time for dealing with the inadequacies of the Meteor packaging system, among (many) other things.
+I admit this project does not adhere to several development practices -- the reason for this is that I am trying to develop it as quickly as possible and since I don't envision anyone else maintaining this, there's no point going the extra 20% until later.
+Nonetheless, I've commented all areas where things could definitely be improved.

 ## Ideas
 While developing any project, I always have too many ideas and never end up building it.
 So in the spirit of MVP, here's a dream list of features: